umbraco/rfcs/cms/0024-element-data-storage.md

 3. Text + Quote
 4. Full Image

-When the editor then create a new _Node_ of type _Article_ and edit the _Content_ with a "Headline", a "Full Image", a "Text + Quote" and an "Image + Text", all that data is then serialized as one blob of JSON and stored on the _Article_ node in the _Content_ property.
+When the editor then create a new _Node_ of type _Article_ and edit the _Content_ by adding a "Headline", a "Full Image", a "Text + Quote" and an "Image + Text" row, all that data is then serialized as one blob of JSON and stored on the _Article_ node in the _Content_ property.
 This means that to ensure any type of data integrity (understanding what that data is), the data needs to be de-serialized every single time:

 * Every time the Article is loaded in the back office